Hydraulic Cylinder Bore 203.2 mm x Stroke 680 mm

 - PP P is the pressure (in Pascals or N/m²)

-- AA A is the piston area, calculated as:
+- AA A is the area of the piston, calculated as:

-Rod speed: Determined by hydraulic oil flow and internal cylinder volume.
+Rod speed: Determined by the hydraulic oil flow and the internal volume of the cylinder.

 4. Sectors of Use